magento/pwa-studio/README.md

 5. To run the Venia theme development experience, run `npm run watch:venia` from package root.
 6. To run the full PWA Studio deeloper experience, with Venia hot-reloading and concurrent Buildpack/Peregrine rebuilds, run `npm run watch:all` from package root.

+## Troubleshooting

+### When I run the developer mode, I get validation errors

+Make sure you have created a `.env` file in `packages/venia-concept` which specifies variables for your local development environment.
+You can copy from the template `packages/venia-concept/.env.dist`.

+### Venia queries to GraphQL produce validation errors

+Venia and its GraphQL queries may be out of sync with the schema of your connected Magento instance.
+Make sure the Magento instance is up to date with the 2.3 development branch, and your copy of this repository (or your dependency on it) is up to date.

+**To test whether your queries are up to date, run `npm run validate:venia:gql` at project root.**

 ## Things not to do

 When using a monorepo and lerna, it's important that you break some common habits that are common when developing front-end packages.